Sylvie-C/your-free-artiverse-supabase/README.md

 NextJS v15.1.3, React 19, TypeScript v5, TailwindCSS, Supabase, react-hook-form, next-intl, zod.

-Use of SupabaseAuth for subscription and login features, with "zod" for database schema validation.
-Use of next-intl for translations.
+Use of SupabaseAuth for subscription and login features, Use of zod for database TS types + schema validation, Use of next-intl for translations,
 Use of react-hook-form for client side subscription and login forms.

 ## Deploy on Vercel